Codereamp/nopowen/README.md

 For temporary disabling the patch you may use the patch management available in the KOReader menu.
 Basically this system just renames the pathches so they become incompatible with correct naming.

 # Known limitations
+* The patch should work with frontlight on.
+The device is still goes to Deep Sleep, while draining some energy for ligting.
+But it looks like Nook Glowlight 4 has a bug so take this into account.
+If you use the Home button long press to toggle the lighting, right after the action the internal DS system breaks, so device doesn't go to DS after this at all.
+The solutions that are possible are either briefly send it to the lock state and back (say, for 5 seconds) or to use the UI element for switching the lighting.
+I'm almost sure this is a bug, because even bn.ereader app is affected so can't send the device to DS after the Home button switching

-* This patch as of this writing was tested on KOReader versions 2023-10, 2023-08 and should work in the future versions
+* This patch as of this writing was tested on KOReader versions 2023-10, 2023-08 and probably should be compatible with future versions until some serious refactoring in the code takes place.